 Following that idea, it is possible to imagine that if we had some abstract interface that

-represents most of the practically used data sources in a from similar to
+can represent most of practically used data sources in some universal form similar to

 DocFlex technology was devised as an implementation of that idea for the task of

 representing the application data in some human-readable form, i.e. generating various

 Another idea related to that task and sought to achieve in DocFlex Technology is a

 universal approach for specifying formatting of the output documents and generating a common